jiaqileng/quantum-hamiltonian-descent/QP/README.md

 Prerequisites: Python 3.7.2 or greater, Amazon Braket SDK, Amazon Braket Ocean Plugin...
 (Good to go if you run the experiments on an AWS Braket notebook instance, use the "conda_braket" kernel)

-Run the notebook **amazon-braket-QAA-QHD.ipynb** to apply the QAA and QHD algorithms for solving the QP problems.
+Run the notebook **amazon_braket_QAA_QHD.ipynb** to apply the QAA and QHD algorithms for solving the QP problems.
 The results (samples from DWave) are saved in the instance sub-directory.

-Run the script "quantum-post-processing.py" to apply the post-processing (with the standard augmented Lagrangian method) to the quantum samples.
+Run the script "qhd_post_processing.py" and "qaa_post_processing.py" to apply the post-processing (with the standard augmented Lagrangian method) to the quantum samples.